Jasper County reports 2 new COVID-19 deaths

-The Jasper County Health Department on Monday reported two additional deaths of residents, bringing the county's total to 151.
+The Jasper County Health Department on Thursday reported two additional deaths of residents due to COVID-19, bringing the county's total to 153.

 Commented